 CHAIR

-Nicky has been working as an NHS orthotist since 2007; she is currently a Consultant Orthotist and service manager at the Royal Wolverhampton NHS Trust. she is also a Associate Professor at the Centre for Biomechanics and Rehabilitation Technologies, Staffordshire University, with a keen interest in research.
-Nicky has published work in several internationally peer reviewed journals and completed her PhD in 2018.
+Nicky has been working as an NHS orthotist since 2007; she is currently a Consultant Orthotist and service manager at the Royal Wolverhampton NHS Trust.
+She is also an Associate Professor at the Centre for Biomechanics and Rehabilitation Technologies, Staffordshire University, with a keen interest in research.
+Nicky has published work in several internationally peer-reviewed journals and completed her PhD in 2018.

 Paul Charlton